UDPN/BN-Sandbox-selfservice-public/README.md

 BESU_CPT_CONTADDRESS=0xfebf6499629be81cc6474a5ef7215a3d0231023c
 BESU_AUTHISSUERADDRESS=0xdaba54526a67822da25f905acd3e51ddf968808d

-If you need to connect to our quasi production environment, please use the following configuration (in file BN-Sandbox-selfservice-public/docker-compose/.env)
+If you need to connect to our quasi production environment, please uncomment the following configuration in file BN-Sandbox-selfservice-public/docker-compose/.env.

+Note: please don't copy/paste below content directly

 # #################################
 # #------staging config